Course Overview

 By the end of the training course, the participants should be able to:

-- Gain the fundamental knowledge and understanding of quantitative genetic and statistical genomics applicable in crop breeding.;
+- Gain the basic and advanced knowledge of quantitative genetic and statistical genomics relevant to predictive breeding

-- Understand the different relationship matrices and their use in genomic predictions;
+- Understand the different relationship matrices and their use in genomic predictions/selections

-- Understand the linear and mixed models to perform the genomic predictions/selections;
+- Understand the linear and mixed models to perform phenotypic data analysis and genomic predictions

-- Understand and apply the basic and advanced statistical models to perform the genomic predictions;
+- Understand and apply the basic and advanced statistical models to perform the genomic selections

-- Understand and explore the usefulness criterion and optimal contributions to design the crossing block and predict the performance of cross combinations.
+- Understand the Usefulness criterion and Optimal Parental Contributions to design the crossing block and predict the performance of cross combinations.

 Key Modules: